Oliver Hill (attorney): Death and legacy

-As a pioneer for civil rights, an accomplished attorney, and a war veteran, Mr. Hill's dedication to serving the Commonwealth and the country never failed.
-And, despite all of the accolades and honors he received, Mr. Hill always believed his true legacy was working to challenge the conscience of our Commonwealth and our country.

 More than 1200 people viewed his body as it rested in the Executive Mansion before his funeral at the Greater Richmond Convention Center, near where his law office had stood for decades.
 He is survived by his son, Oliver Hill Jr., professor of psychology at Virginia State University and executive director of its research foundation.
 He is buried in Richmond's Forest Lawn cemetery.

 His papers are held by Virginia State University.

 Lifetime honors

 In 1959 the National Bar Association named Hill its Lawyer of the Year.